Swaylands: History

 At the advent of the Second World War, the government gave notice that Swaylands was to be requisitioned as a military hospital.
 Cassel Hospital found a temporary home at Ash Hall Hotel, Stoke-on-Trent.
 The military hospital was for skin diseases and catered for 200 patients, with a full complement of medical staff.
 The total population at Swaylands during the Second World War was as many as 400.

 The rector of Bidborough mentions bombs falling in the rockery in his historical notes.
 Some of the shattered sandstone was taken away to repair the church tower in Bidborough.

 At the end of the war, Swaylands was available for the Cassel Hospital to return.
 However, minutes of meetings show that the board of the hospital realised they could not cope with the uneconomic building.
 Instead, Cassel Hospital went to Ham Common in Surrey, where it remains.

 Middlesex County Council bought the estate in poor condition in 1948.
 Swaylands opened as a “Special Needs Residential School for Boys” in 1949.
 It initially opened with 4 teachers and 16 pupils.
 As refurbishments continued, the school rose to 200 pupils.
 At that time, the school was the largest residential school for boys with special educational needs in the UK.
 During ownership by Middlesex County Council the conservatory was demolished.

 The London Borough of Barnet struggled to afford the maintenance of the estate, especially the main house.
 The financial problems coincided with a national change in thinking about the efficacy of sending such children to a location distant, and different, from their homes.
 The school closed in 1994.

 Gama International bought Swaylands in 1995 with the intention of developing a health centre, but 5 years later the necessary money and planning permission was not forthcoming and the estate was sold for less than the purchase price.
 Continued deterioration of the house and grounds occurred during this period.

 Thereafter Swaylands was purchased by a series of property developers, and then by Heritable Capital Partners Limited (a subsidiary of Heritable Capital Bank), with a view to redevelopment as apartments.
-Towards the end of the restoration of the main house and gardens, Heritable Capital Partners Limited entered administration (on 15 October 2008), a victim of the global financial crisis.
+Towards the end of the restoration of the main house and gardens, Heritable Capital Partners Limited entered administration (on 15 October 2008), due to the 2008 financial crisis.
 Ernst & Young were appointed as administrators, and the restoration of the original house, construction of two additional new residential blocks and restoration of the gardens and grounds continued to completion.

 The main house now comprises 28 apartments.
 There are 6 houses in the former stables, and two new residential buildings: Woodgate Manor and Drummond Hall, each comprising around 10 apartments.
 The two new residential buildings are designed to complement the architecture of the original house.